-- Restructuring services are any non-audit services provided to an entity in 5.138 connection with the entity's development or implementation of a transaction or package of transactions (a 'restructuring plan') designed to change its equity or debt financing structure, its corporate structure, or its operating There are a variety of possible purposes for developing a structure. restructuring plan, for example to address financial or operating difficulties, to support tax planning, to improve operating efficiency, or to improve the cost of capital.
+- Restructuring services are any non-audit services provided to an entity in connection with the entity's development or implementation of a transaction or package of transactions (a 'restructuring plan') designed to change its equity or debt financing structure, its corporate structure, or its operating structure.
+This may be, for example to address financial or operating difficulties, to support tax planning, to improve operating efficiency, or to improve the cost of capital.
 The range of non-audit / additional services that may be regarded as 'Restructuring Services' is extensive, and the nature of those services may encompass many of the other types of non-audit / additional services discussed in this Ethical Standard.
-Where applicable, the related requirements and guidance covered elsewhere in this Ethical Standard apply to Restructuring Services. - 5.139 The restructuring services that an entity may use a firm to provide may vary considerably and may range from the incidental and routine to advice that is fundamental to the efficacy of the restructuring plan.
-Consequently, where such services are provided by a firm that that provides an engagement for the entity, the engagement partner. - the threats that the restructuring services may present to the firm's ability to conduct any contemporary or future engagement with integrity, objectivity and independence; and - the probability that an objective, reasonable and informed third party would conclude that the independence of the firm or covered persons would be compromised.

-- 5.140 The firm shall not provide restructuring services in respect of an entity relevant to an engagement, where: - (a) the service would involve the firm undertaking a management role in or on behalf of the entity; or - (b) the service would require the firm to act as an advocate for the entity in relation to matters that are material to the financial statements, or other subject matter information or subject matter of the engagement.
+Where applicable, the related requirements and guidance covered elsewhere in this Ethical Standard apply to Restructuring Services. - 5.107 The restructuring services that an entity may use a firm to provide may vary considerably and may range from the incidental and routine to advice that is fundamental to the efficacy of the restructuring plan.
+Consequently, where such services are provided by a firm that that provides an engagement for the entity, the engagement partner. - the threats that the restructuring services may present to the firm's ability to conduct any contemporary or future engagement with integrity, objectivity and independence; and - the probability that an objective, reasonable and informed third party would conclude that the independence of the firm or covered persons would be compromised. - 5.108 The firm shall not provide restructuring services in respect of an entity relevant to an engagement, where: - (a) the service would involve the firm undertaking a management role in or on behalf of the entity; or - (b) the service would require the firm to act as an advocate for the entity in relation to matters that are material to the financial statements, or other subject matter information or subject matter of the engagement. - 5.109 The potential for the integrity, objectivity and independence of the firm or covered persons to be compromised through the provision of restructuring services varies depending on the nature of the service provided.
+Any service which would result in the firm or a covered person undertaking a management role is prohibited as set out in paragraph 1.24 of Part B of this Ethical Standard.